panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

 message; // => 'Sum: 5, difference: -1, pow: 8'
 ```

-With the introduction of helper variables `sum`, `diff` and `pow`, the template string becomes lighter.
+With the introduction of helper variables `sum`, `diff`, and `pow`, the template string becomes lighter.
 Additionally, the code self-documents when the intermediate variables are used.

 ### 4.3 Single quotes in placeholders